FinalForEach/G52GRP-Aircraft-clone/README.md

 ### Installing dependencies on Mac:
 `brew install glfw`

 This has not been tested, but should work- change this text if it has.
+You may need to install homebrew first.

 ### Installing dependencies on Windows: